 Manage message queues

-If you do not want to implement the RabbitMQ solution, you can manage message queues with cron jobs (or an external process manager) and the CLI to ensure that consumers are retrieving messages.
+If you don’t want to implement the RabbitMQ solution, you can manage message queues with cron jobs (or an external process manager) and the command line to ensure that consumers are retrieving messages.

 Cron jobs are the default mechanism to restart consumers.
 Processes started by

-cron consume the specified number of messages, then die after that.
+cron consume the specified number of messages and then terminate.
 Re-running

 cron restarts the consumer.